flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - Peter Kaminski says:non sequitur, if you're an AI geek (or just AI-curious), check out Moshi: https://moshi.chat/
             - https://x.com/kyutai_labs/status/1808883086173569222
   - #AZS on the US trending towards maximum craziness
-      - Things have been crazy for a while to the extent that someone shooting Trump
+      - Things have been crazy for a while to the extent that someone shooting Trump didn't raise the bar that much

 ## [[2024-07-10]]
 - Attending: [[Peter Kaminski]] [[Flancian]]